 Feeling like a misfit will do that.

 When my son’s propensity to use his fists landed him in the juvenile justice system, some officials fell for his unassuming charm.
-They looked for someone to blame – rather than confronting the devastating effects of early trauma.
+They looked for someone to blame – rather than accepting his personal history and confronting the devastating effects of early trauma.
 And his many fears.
 Pointing the finger at me was easy.